moises0746/Linux_AdminTools/README.md

 ```
 ## Database Backup

 This script is a pretty basic script useful in backing up the database.
-The script is taken from[here.](https://www.linuxtopia.org/online_books/advanced_bash_scripting_guide/system.html)
+The script is taken from [here.](https://www.linuxtopia.org/online_books/advanced_bash_scripting_guide/system.html)

 ```
 #!/bin/sh